 A: You need your BA certificate, some document of your Chinese language proficiency, proof of stay in China or Taiwan, proof of English proficiency, a CV and Letter of Motivation that should indicate your track preference (either Heritage and Innovation in Late Imperial China or Transformation in Contemporary China).

 Q: Do you need original documents or copies/scans?

 A: Please do not send us your original documents.
 Rather copies (via regular mail) or scans (via email) are preferred.
 You will have to submit your originals for final registration with the International Office.

 Q: Can I send my application via email?

 A: Yes, you can.
 Please direct your email to firstname.lastname@example.org

-Q: What does the application process look like?
+Q: How does the application process work?